AngryBacteria/ba-gujen1-steij14/datacorpus/README.md

 the tokens/words.
 The other standardized format is for instruction tuning which includes the prompt and response in a text field.
 Each script is named following the pattern `agg_<name_of_collection>`.
 The final aggregation is performed by the `aggregate.py` script, which outputs the data into jsonl files.
 The subscripts include:
-- **agg_bronco.py**: Transforms the Bronco dataset into an NER and instruction tuning format.
+- **agg_bronco.py**: Transforms the Bronco dataset into an NER, Multi-Label Classification and instruction tuning format.
 Includes the task extraction and normalization.
 - **agg_cardio.py**: Transforms the Cardio:DE dataset into an NER and instruction tuning format.
 Includes only the task extraction.
 - **agg_catalog.py**: Transforms medical catalog data, such as icd10gm code descriptions, into an instruction tuning